 Suggested Tattoo Aftercare

 1. Remove your bandage in a clean environment with freshly washed hands.
 If a Saniderm bandage was used you may leave it on for up to 24 hours.
 If any other bandage was used remove after 1-3 hours.
 If the bandage sticks while removing it you can run it under warm water.

-2. After removing the bandage use a mild soap and warm water to wash the tattoo.
-Our favorite soap brands are Cetaphil and baby Dr. Bronners.
+2. After removing the bandage use a new bottle of mild soap and warm water to wash the tattoo.
+Some of our favorite soap brands are Cetaphil, Baby Dr. Bronners, and Dove.
 Create a lather in your hands and gently clean the tattoo until all ointment, blood, and lymphatic fluid are removed.
 Pat dry using a clean paper towel.
 A wet tattoo is very fragile and can be damaged easily, take care!
-Wash hands and then your tattoo 2-4 times per day in this manner.
+With clean hands wash your tattoo 2-4 times per day in this manner.

 3. Allow your tattoo to completely dry before applying lotion.
 Only use products that are fragrance free for sensitive skin such as Lubriderm, Eucerin, Cetaphil, etc. With clean hands apply a small amount of lotion 2-4 times per day.
 Do not allow your tattoo to dry out.
 Dry skin may crack and bleed which will be susceptible to infection and scarring.
 If you notice a sensitivity to your soap or lotion please contact us so we can offer alternatives.

 4. Fresh tattoos go through many normal healing stages which may include: